inaimathi/cl-notebook/README.md

 - Notebooks should be sorted by notebook-name, at the very least (in addition to the below noted fork-grouping)
 	- This may involve changes to some back-end systems; you need to order up the initial notebook list, _as well as_ inserting new notebooks in an ordered manner.
 Do we just bite the bullet and hit the server every time?
 Or maybe send out a complete notebooks list every time someone adds one?
 - Forked notebook entries should be grouped with their parents in the top menu.
 Guess you could pull out parent relationships at load-time?
+- For general use, we'll want to expose customizable keybindings somehow.
+A session-keyed config page would work fine.

 ######## Multi-user related
 - Move to a thread-per-cell model to make multi-user development easier